 Q15.
 How can I improve my CIBIL score?

 A high CIBIL score is reflective of good financial health and increases the chances of getting a new loan or credit card approved.
-You can maintain/improve your credit score over time in the following ways:
+You can maintain/improve your CIBIL score over time in the following ways:

-- Low credit utilization ratio: It refers to the proportion of credit you have used to the total credit available.
-You should always aim to maintain a lower credit utilization ratio, preferably less than 30%.
+- Low credit utilization ratio: You should always aim to maintain a lower credit utilization ratio, preferably less than 30%.

 - Avoid multiple simultaneous loan/credit card applications: Never apply for too many loans/credit cards at the same time.

 Q16.
 What are the various types of inaccuracies that can show up in my CIBIL report?

-The following are the 3 main types of inaccuracies that may be reflected in your credit report:
+The following are the 3 main types of inaccuracies or CIBIL disputes that may be reflected in your credit report:

 - Ownership: If some of your personal details or account-related information, including enquiries showing up in the CIBIL report are actually not yours.

 - Incorrect personal details: Financial institutions submit details of your credit card account along with personal details such as an address, contact number, etc. to CIBIL.
 Hence if you do not update your bank about any change in your personal information, it can lead to incorrect details in your credit report.

 - Inaccurate account details: This refers to inaccuracies in your current balance or amount overdue.
 Such inaccuracies generally arise when you check your credit report within 45 days of your last payment of dues as the updated information from your lender has not yet been updated on your credit report.

 Q17.
 Can my records be altered or deleted by CIBIL?

 No, CIBIL does not change or delete the records of your credit history.
-It just collects data form its member financial institutions and evaluates it to generate Credit Information Report and Credit Score.
+It just collects data from its member financial institutions and evaluates it to generate Credit Information Report and Credit Score.